Jawnzee/Jawnzee/README.md

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, learning the various positions to find the right one for me.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterward]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|